sav-che/TL-2/Authors/Bryhn, Nils (Niels) {std. Bryhn} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 169](https://www.biodiversitylibrary.org/item/103861#page/179/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 169](https://www.biodiversitylibrary.org/page/33266476) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bryhn, Nils {std.
 Bryhn}|first entry]] for this author

 ### Author

 \* Bryhn, Nils \[Niels\] (1854-1916), Norwegian privately practicing physician, deputy curator at the Botanical Museum of the University of Christiania (Oslo), 1877-1878, cand. med.
-Christiania 1880, assistant physician at Eger and Ringerike, general physician at Tjømø 1883-1887, from 1887 privately practicing at Hønefoss. (*Bryhn*).
+Christiania 1880, assistant physician at Eger and Ringerike, general physician at Tjømø 1883-1887, from 1887 privately practicing at Hønefoss.
+**Abbreviated name**: *Bryhn*

 #### Herbarium and types